dirkcaumueller/painting-guide/README.md

-# painting_guide
+# Painting Guide
-Painting guide for my various tabletop miniatures.

-quarto install extension lukfor/quarto-eisvogel
+This repository contains a collection of painting guides for my various tabletop miniatures of different games.
+Each guide provides step-by-step instructions on how to paint a specific miniature, including color palettes and techniques.